DRC-ThanhHai/GithubTest/README.md

 - To confirm this change, you will need to click the “OK” button within 10 seconds.
 ![image](https://user-images.githubusercontent.com/80090701/110094821-d4b07080-7dce-11eb-9a85-078ed0961175.png)

+Note: You also need to enable output resolution 4k for your RPI 4.
+Just RPI 4 supported 4k resolution
+#### Terminal
+    sudo raspi-config
+- Move to "Advanced Option" and hit Enter
+- Move to "A8 HDMI/ Composite" and hit Enter
+- Move to "V1 Enable 4Kp60 ...." and hit Enter
+- You will see a report "4Kp60 is enable in HDMI0"

 ### 3. Make a bash script
 - Move to the new folder
 - Right-click and click "New File".
 Rename the file to whaterver you want.
 I have named it 'test_loop_4k.sh'